[ + links to: Glossary - Timeline - Maps - A Survey of Ooranye - Plan of Olhoav -

 "It may have sounded sarcastic, but yes, I mean it."

-That a man who had voyaged across the globe should be exceptionally endowed with apparng - context-awareness, the faculty of seeing things afresh and of not taking them for granted - seemed reasonable to Miril.
-And yes, her besotted self - credit to that - could be forgiven for being impressed.
-She'd been perceptive - "for a Uranian".
-That phrase, now at the end of its fuse, detonated its meaning.
+That a man who had voyaged across the globe should be exceptionally endowed with apparng - context-awareness, the faculty of seeing things afresh and of not taking them for granted - seemed reasonable to Miril, and her besotted self - credit to that - could be forgiven for being impressed.
+She'd been perceptive "for a Uranian".
+That phrase now reached the end of its fuse and detonated its meaning.

-Its overdue impact could now only signify a figure of speech: picturesquely meaning as if Yadon were judging this world from outside.
-He couldn't really be an alien.
-Or rather, as a Starsider he was alien enough.
+Except - as a Starsider he was alien enough.
 A man from the remotest part of the planet could well possess insights which demonstrate apparng at its most powerful.
-He might look look at life as if, or almost as if, from the viewpoint of another world.
+He might therefore have the capability to look at Uranian life as if, or almost as if, he could see it from the viewpoint of another world.

-A wonderful man, but perhaps he'd be a bit eerie to live with.
+A wonderful man.
+Perhaps he'd be a bit eerie to live with.

 Soon they had regained their vehicles and were speeding along the Allomba Fapps back towards the great city.
-Though they skimmed side by side, the speed and the whistle of the air were not conducive to conversation, even had they desired it.
+Though they skimmed side by side, the speed and the whistle of the air were not conducive to further conversation.

-A half mile from the massive base of the urban stem, forest and monoline simultaneously came to an end.
-Vlamanor towered hugely above the approaching skimmers.
-Miril and Yadon, by tacit consent, allowed themselves to drift increasingly apart from one another as they approached the ayash, the aerial fountain that must lift them to the height of the rim.
+A half mile from the massive base of the urban stem, forest and monoline simultaneously came to an end, and Vlamanor towered hugely above the approaching skimmers.
+Miril and Yadon, by tacit consent, allowed themselves to drift increasingly apart from one another as they approached the aerial fountain of the ayash, that must lift them to the height of the rim.
 Yadon waved and called above the rising swish: "Convey my salutation to your estimable Noad."

-Miril cried back, "Tyeplinoa", which means, "I have feasted" - a term we Uranians use to mean that we have enjoyed another's company; it was moments later, after she had risen a good way among the other vehicles in the traffic stream, that she thought of the nuance that meant "I have feasted enough", or in other words, I want no more, which was not what she had wished to imply; and with a pang of regret she looked back to find that she could no longer distinguish Yadon among the others borne upon the airstream, which meant she hadn't a hope of retracting the word.
+Miril cried back, "Tyeplinoa", which means, "I have feasted" - a term we Uranians use to mean that we have enjoyed another's company.
+It was moments later, after she had risen a good way among the other vehicles in the traffic stream, that she thought of the nuance that meant "I have feasted enough".
+In other words, I want no more.
+Not what she had wished to imply; and with a pang of regret she looked back to find that she could no longer distinguish Yadon among the others borne upon the airstream, which meant she hadn't a hope of retracting the word.

 6